Weil Mclain Boiler Relief Valve Dripping- Pressure High

 known to beat dead horses0 -

-When high pressure is the problem and the x-tank is replaced or recharged, it sometimes takes awhile for the system to shake hands and make friends to the new addition.
+When high pressure is the problem and the x-tank is replaced or recharged, it sometimes takes awhile for the system to shake hands and make friends with the new addition.
 Hard to explain to a disgruntled customer.

 8.33 lbs./gal. x 60 min./hr. x 20°ΔT = 10,000 BTU's/hour